First a Student, Forever an Alum

 Our graduates have gone on to successful careers in industries of all sorts: energy, finance, entrepreneurship, health care, marketing, and more.

-Read about some of our recent alumni:
+Read about some of our alumni:

-Dominic Smith, Full Time '20
+Dominic Smith, Full-Time

 Dom, named an MBA to watch by Poets and Quants, is a self-described fun-loving nerd who enjoys cooking and athletics.
 The native of Memphis, Tennessee, worked at Wood Group as a subsea controls engineer before enrolling in business school.
 He was an involved student in his two years, serving as co-president of Net Impact, co-president of Black Business Student Association, and diversity chair of Finance Association as well as a member of the Wright Fund, a student-led Equity Fund.
 His wife Natalie also earned her MBA from Rice Business.
 His advice to prospective students?
 Be yourself.
 Dom earned a B.S. in mathematics from Morehouse College and M.S.E in aerospace engineering from the University of Michigan.
 He played collegiate basketball at Morehouse and competed in track and field at Morehouse and Michigan.
 He works at Wells Fargo as an investment banking associate.

-Norma Torres Mendoza, Full Time '20
+Norma Torres Mendoza, Full-Time

 Born in Queretaro, Mexico and raised in Houston, Norma was the first in her family to attend college and earned a B.A. in political science and Hispanic studies (summa cum laude & Phi Beta Kappa) from Rice University.
 Before enrolling in the MBA program, she was a human capital analyst at Deloitte Consulting and director of financial literacy and alumni funding at IDEA Public Schools.
 Norma was the first Paul & Daisy Soros Fellowships for New Americans recipient at Rice Business and was a member of the inaugural Rice Consortium Fellowship.
 She also served on Board Fellows, as an admissions and Rice Global ambassador, and mentored first-year consortium members.
 Norma was named as one of the best and brightest by Poets and Quants.
 Along with her B.A. from Rice, Norma earned a Master in Public Policy at the Harvard Kennedy School of Government.
 She works as a senior consultant in strategy and operations at EY in Houston.